 馃敆PLACEMENT

 Specify a placement policy for new windows.
 The "center" policy will always place windows at the center of the active output.
 The "automatic" policy will try to place new windows in such a way that they will have minimal overlap with existing windows.
 The "cursor" policy will center new windows under the cursor.
-Default is "center".
+The "cascade" policy will try to place new windows at the center of the active output, but possibly shifts its position to bottom-right not to cover existing windows.
+Default is "cascade".

 馃敆WINDOW SWITCHER